parsleyhealth/recruiting/backend-engineer/README.md

   the database should likewise run in a container, so consider using `Docker Compose` or a similar tool.

+## Evaluation

+You will be evaluated on the following:

+1. Does it work?
+2. Do all the tests pass?
+3. Cleanliness and clarity of code.
+4. Project organization.

+Also, while you won't be evaluated on it per se, if you take this as an opportunity to try out a new tool or language, we will certainly respect the effort.

 ## Time limit

-Please limit yourself to 4 hours for this project.
+Please limit yourself to **4 hours** for this project.

 ## Wrap up